Course Outline

 Format:

 Work must be completed individually; written answers should be presented in a manner comprehensible by an experienced marker.
-Questions will be similar to those on exercises already covered in the first eight topics of the course.
+Questions will be similar to those on exercises already covered in the course.

 Further details are provided in the assessment area in Canvas.